Known issues for application provisioning in Azure Active Directory

 - Complex anchors (for example, ObjectTypeName+UserName).

-- The Azure AD ECMA Connector Host currently requires either SSL certificate to be trusted by Azure or the Provisioning Agent to be used.
-Certificate subject must match the host name the Azure AD ECMA Connector Host is installed on.
+The Azure AD ECMA Connector Host currently requires either an SSL certificate to be trusted by Azure or the provisioning agent to be used.
+The certificate subject must match the host name the Azure AD ECMA Connector Host is installed on.

-- The Azure AD ECMA Connector Host currently does not support anchor attribute changes (renames) or target systems, which require multiple attributes to form an anchor.
+The Azure AD ECMA Connector Host currently doesn't support anchor attribute changes (renames) or target systems, which require multiple attributes to form an anchor.

 Attribute discovery and mapping

-- The attributes that the target application supports are discovered and surfaced in the Azure portal in Attribute Mappings.
+The attributes that the target application supports are discovered and surfaced in the Azure portal in Attribute Mappings.
 Newly added attributes will continue to be discovered.
-However, if an attribute type has changed (for example, string to boolean), and the attribute is part of the mappings, the type will not change automatically in the Azure portal.
+If an attribute type has changed, for example, string to Boolean, and the attribute is part of the mappings, the type won't change automatically in the Azure portal.
 Customers will need to go into advanced settings in mappings and manually update the attribute type.